 I am sure you all have faced one situation where Windows gets interrupted because of power failure or battery issues.
 Maybe the upgrade process was interrupted because you accidentally restarted or signed out of your PC.
 In this situation, you will receive Windows Update or Upgrade error 0x80200056.
 If you receive such an error code, here is the fix.

 This error happens because the upgrade process was interrupted.
 This could be the result of anything but the baseline is that the PC was accidentally restarted your PC or somebody signed out of your PC.
 We offer the following suggestions.

 1] Try Upgrading Again

 Log-in to your account again, and restart the Windows Upgrade Process.
 Make sure that you have a decent internet connection in place.

 It’s the best practice that you always update your PC when you are certain that power won’t fail.
-So make sure everything is plugged in if its a desktop PC.
-In case this happened on a laptop, make sure that battery was at 100% capacity.
+So make sure everything is plugged in if it’s a desktop PC.
+In case this happened on a laptop, make sure that the battery was at 100% capacity.
 Even then, make sure to keep it plugged into power.
 Sometimes Windows update gets stuck for long hours, and if the device is always connected, it will help anytime.

 3] Run Windows Update Troubleshooter